 When I was writing my book, The Retail Doctor's Guide to Growing Your Business (Wiley & Sons), I wanted to show how many of the decisions business owners make, from how they buy their product, who they allow on their sales floor and how they sell to customers (or not) can be traced back to the four personality types.

-While typing personalities goes all the way back to the Greeks, the reason I like it so much is that it can be recognized, taught and spoken to fairly easily.
+While typing personalities goes back to the early Greeks, I like it because it can be recognized, taught, and spoken to reasonably easily.

 Have you ever had a customer you just couldn't get through to?
 Have you ever had a customer get mad at you for what seemed like no reason at all?
-Many times its not that they were having a bad day but that you weren't speaking to them the way they needed to be spoken to.
+Many times it's not that they were having a bad day but that you weren't speaking to them how they needed to be spoken to.

 Here are some general characteristics of the two types of Thinker personalities: